- Search The Registry

 - My Account

 *Marie Foster was born on this date in 1917.
 She was a Black educator and a civil rights activist.

-Foster became interested in the American Civil Rights Movement in the early 1960 as she tried to register to vote eight times before succeeding.
+Foster became interested in the American Civil Rights Movement in early 1960 as she tried registering to vote eight times before succeeding.
 Following her successful registration, Foster began teaching other Blacks how to pass the tests used to bar them.
-One person showed up to her first class, in which she taught the 70-year-old man how to write his own name.
+One person showed up to her first class, where she taught a 70-year-old man how to write his name.
 Gradually, the classes drew more and more people.
 As the Civil Rights Movement grew, Foster became an organizer for the Dallas County area.

-She participated in the demonstration on March 7, 1965 that became known as Bloody Sunday.
-As the march approached the Edmund Pettus Bridge, a combined state trooper and police force stopped the march, violently beating many of the participants.
-Foster was at the front of one of the lines, and was clubbed by a state trooper, leaving her with her with swollen knees.
-Despite her injuries, two weeks later Foster participated in the march that eventually made it all the way to Montgomery, Alabama, successfully walking fifty miles over five days.
+She participated in the demonstration on March 7, 1965, that became known as Bloody Sunday.
+As the march approached the Edmund Pettus Bridge, a combined state trooper and police force stopped the march, violently beating many participants.
+Foster was at the front of one of the lines and was clubbed by a state trooper, leaving her with swollen knees.
+Despite her injuries, two weeks later, Foster participated in the march that eventually made it to Montgomery, Alabama, successfully walking fifty miles over five days.

-Marie Foster died on September 6, 2003 at a hospital, where she was taken about a week earlier.
+Marie Foster died on September 6, 2003, at a hospital where she had been taken about a week earlier.
 The cause of death was not released.